Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/files.md

 var layout = Layout.Create()
                    .Add("static", Assets.From("./dist"));
 ```

-This optimization applies to the directory overloads (`Assets.From(string)` and
-`Assets.From(DirectoryInfo)`); the [resource tree](../../concepts/resources/#resource-trees) overload
-always uses the portable handler, as a tree is not necessarily backed by the file system.

 As the native layer caches file descriptors rather than touching the disk on every request, the baked
 responses are re-scanned for external changes at most once per `RefreshInterval` (250 ms by default).